English

 ENGL 100 Critical Reading and Writing (3 Credits)

 Critical Reading and Writing is an immersion into college-level intellectual engagement, focusing on a theme such as childhood, travel, cities, traditions, or secrets, among others.
 Students read literary, scholarly, or popular texts (or view audiovisual materials), analyze ideas, and seek insights through discussion.
-The course, designed to foster skills in reading, critical thinking, and written and oral expression, is taken in the first semester by all students without prior Composition credits.
+Designed to foster skills in reading, critical thinking, and written and oral expression, ENGL 100 is the first part of the GE Written Communication sequence and is taken in the first semester by all non-transfer students.

 Pre-Requisite(s): ENGL 101 English Composition I